 - Simmer till the potatoes are slightly pasty and allow to cool

-- Once you've rolled and wrapped the 6 pieces of dough, repeat steps 9-11 with the other pieces of dough in the covered bowl.
+- Once you've rolled and wrapped the 6 pieces of dough, repeat the folding Steps with the other 3 pieces of dough in the covered bowl.

 - For freezing: The karipaps can be frozen at this stage for future use.
 If eating now, continue on.

 - To eat now: prepare for deep frying by heating up a deep pot or wok half-filled with oil.
 Make sure the oil is hot enough before adding the curry puffs- to check, place a wooden chopstick into the oil.
 If many bubbles form around the chopstick, you can start deep frying.
 Tip: Don't add too many curry puffs at a time, or the temperature of the oil will drop.

 - Once the curry puffs turn light brown, use a wire mesh to remove them from the oil and place them on a plate lined with kitchen towels to absorb any excess oil.
 Enjoy!